zenpho/nrpnBridge/README.md

 # nrpnBridge
 midi nrpn and rpn editing in modern sequencers is very(!) difficult - let's fix that

+# How to use the tools

+The bridge translates NRPN controllers for easier editing.

+1. If you do not already have it, download Cycling74 MaxMSP (the free demo is sufficient to use these tools)
+2. Download and open the "main.maxpat" file to start the bridge.
+3. Define your desired controllers for bridging.
+4. Select a MIDI input and output in the bridge.
+The "to MaxMSP" and "from MaxMSP" virtual ports may be useful here.
+5. Select the bridge input and output in your sequencer.
+6. Enjoy!

 # Problem specification

 Many popular MIDI sequencers provide graphical views of parameter data.
 NRPN and RPN support is poorly displayed.